hassio-addons/addon-homebridge/README.md

 ## Credits

-A big shout out to the following people, without them this add-on wasn't possible:
+A big shout out to the following people, without them this add-on was not
+possible:
 - The team & community of [Home Assistant][home-assistant] for developing such an excellent home automation toolkit
 - [Nick Farina][nfarina] for developing [Homebrige][homebridge]

 This add-on has been inspired by the following repositories:
 - [docker-homebridge][oznu-docker-homebridge] by [Oznu][oznu]
 - [homebridge-docker][ckuburlis-homebridge-docker]by [ckuburlis]
+- [hassio-addons][olivierguerriat-hassio-addons]
-- [hassio-addons][olivierguerriat-hassio-addons] by [Olivier Guerriat][olivierguerriat]
+  by [Olivier Guerriat][olivierguerriat]

 Thank you all!

 ## More Hass.io add-ons

 Do you like this add-on?
 Want some more functionality to your Hass.io Home Assistant instance?

-We've created multiple add-ons for Hass.io.
+We have created multiple add-ons for Hass.io.
 For a full list, check out our [GitHub Repository][repository].

 ## License